sparky2708/katacoda-scenarios/nltk/sent_boundaries.md

-Let's take a look at the sample review again.
+Let's take a look at a sample movie review.
 Notice that there are a lot of punctuation mistakes.

 `import data_reader